-The Return Directive also applies to minors, including unaccompanied minors and provides for a number of safeguards which have to be respected by Member States in this respect.
-Return of an unaccompanied minor is only one option for a durable solution for unaccompanied minors and any Member State action must take into account as key consideration the "best interests of the child".
-Before returning an unaccompanied minor, an assessment should be carried out on an individual basis taking into consideration the best interests of the child and his or her particular needs, the current situation in the family and the situation and reception conditions in the country of return.
-This assessment should ideally be carried out by a multi-disciplinary and experienced team and involve the child's appointed guardian.
-Member States are encouraged to consider the suggestions made in this respect by the joint UNHCR-UNICEF Guidelines on the determination of the best of the interests child ("Safe and Sound", October 2014), available http://www.refworld.org/docid/5423da264.html and to take account of General Comment No 14 (2013) of the UN Committee on the rights of the child on the child's right to have his or her best interests taken as a primary consideration (Article 3, paragraph 1).
-The child's right to be heard is an integral part of any best interests assessment (Article 12).
-It must include respect for the child's right to express his or her views freely and due weight given to said views in all matters affecting the child.
+The Return Directive also applies to minors, including unaccompanied minors and provides for a number of safeguards which have to be respected by MS in this respect.
+Return of an unaccompanied minor is only one option for a durable solution for unaccompanied minors and any MS action must take into account as key consideration the "best interest of the child".
+Before returning an unaccompanied minor, an assessment should be carried out on an individual basis taking into consideration the best interests of the child and his or her particular needs, the situation in the family and the situation and reception conditions in the concrete country of return.
+This assessment should ideally be carried out by a multi-experienced team and involve the nominated guardian.

-Definition of unaccompanied minor: The Return Directive itself does not define the term unaccompanied minor.
-It is recommended to use the definition provided in the most recent asylum directives (e.g. in Article 2(e) of the recast Reception Conditions Directive 2013/33/EU): "a minor who arrives on the territory of the Member States unaccompanied by an adult responsible for him http://www2.ohchr.org/English/bodies/crc/docs/GC/CRC C GC 14 ENG.pdf or her whether by law or by the practice of the Member State concerned, and for as long as he or she is not effectively taken into the care of such a person; it includes a minor who is left unaccompanied after he or she has entered the territory of the Member States".
+Definition of unaccompanied minor: The Return Directive itself doesn't define the term unaccompanied minor.
+It is recommended to use the definition provided in the most recent asylum directives (e.g. in Article 2(e) of the recast Reception Conditions Directive 2013/33/EU): "a minor who arrives on the territory of the Member States unaccompanied by an adult responsible for him or her whether by law or by the practice of the Member State concerned, and for as long as he or she is not effectively taken into the care of such a person; it includes a minor who is left unaccompanied after he or she has entered the territory of the Member States".